Frequently Asked Questions

-Please contact Monica Arellano.
+Please contact Cindy Nguyen.
 OFR will work in conjunction with the division and other campus partners to process and administer the award.
 We will also help coordinate the appropriate signatures on the grant agreement, if one is required.

 Please contact Polly Carrico.
 OFR may be able to negotiate a no-cost extension, a spend-down plan or some other arrangement with the foundation that will ensure compliance with the terms and conditions of your grant.
 In these cases, OFR's practice is to submit the request to the foundation at least 30 days before the end of the grant period.
 In some cases, Caltech may arrange to return unused funds to the grantor.